jsconf/2017.jsconf.eu/diversity-tickets.md

 ## Who gets a Diversity Ticket?

 In a few months, we will open applications for Diversity Tickets.
-We do outreach with organizations that represent marginalised groups in tech to reach the right audience.
+We do outreach with organizations that represent marginalized groups in tech to reach the right audience.
 We'll have a lottery for the available spots, with priority based on a combination of need and impact.
 The number of spots is determined by Diversity Support Ticket sales.